Dikembe Mutombo: Early life

-College
+College career

 Mutombo attended Georgetown University on a USAID scholarship.
 He originally intended to become a doctor, but the Georgetown Hoyas basketball coach John Thompson recruited him to play basketball.
 He spoke almost no English when he arrived at Georgetown and studied in the ESL program.

 During his first year of college basketball as a sophomore, Mutombo once blocked 12 shots in a game.
 Building on the shot-blocking power of Mutombo and teammate Alonzo Mourning, Georgetown fans created a "Rejection Row" section under the basket, adding a big silhouette of an outstretched hand to a banner for each shot blocked during the game.
 Mutombo was named the Big East Defensive Player of the Year twice, in 1990 (shared with Mourning) and in 1991.

 At Georgetown, Mutombo's international background and interests stood out.
-Like many other Washington-area college students, he served as a summer intern, once for the Congress of the United States and once for the World Bank.
+Like many other Washington-area college students, he served as a summer intern, once for Robert Matsui, a member of the Congress of the United States from California, and once at the World Bank.
 In 1991, he graduated with bachelor's degrees in linguistics and diplomacy.